-The designee shall ensure the school complies with the components of the Student Wellness Policy and report to The Chief Academic Officer or designee regarding compliance.
+The designee shall ensure the school complies with the components of the scholar Wellness Policy and report to The Chief Academic Officer or designee regarding compliance.

-Staff members responsible for programs related to student wellness shall report to the Superintendent or designee regarding the status of such programs.
+Staff members responsible for programs related to scholar wellness shall report to the Superintendent or designee regarding the status of such programs.

-La Academia shall periodically post, on its publically accessible website, the content of the Wellness Plan and assessment of its implementation.
+La Academia shall periodically post, on its publicly accessible website, the content of the Wellness Plan and assessment of its implementation.

-The Chief Academic Officer or designee shall annually report to the Board on the school’s compliance with law and policies related to student wellness.
+The Chief Academic Officer or designee shall annually report to the Board on the school’s compliance with law and policies related to scholar wellness.
 The report may include:

-- Assessment of school environment regarding student wellness issues.
+- Assessment of school environment regarding scholar wellness issues.

 - Evaluation of food services program.